 How to Make Fresh Green Bean Casserole

-The classic recipes for Green Bean Casserole combine milk, condensed mushroom soup, soy sauce, and black pepper as a base sauce.
+The classic recipes for Green Bean Casserole first combines milk, condensed mushroom soup, and black pepper as a base sauce.
 After that, canned or pre-cooked green beans are mixed into the sauce and the mixture is baked until hot.
 Lastly, crispy fried onions are sprinkled on top and the casserole is baked a few minutes until golden.

 The Secret to Making the Best Green Bean Casserole